top of page

 One of the first coins issued under the Coinage Act of 1792 shows the Roman goddess Libertas and her classical attributes of cap (pileus) and staff (vindicta).
 This coin draws inspiration from an earlier 1783 medal issued by Benjamin Franklin and designed by Augustin Dupré.
 (See: Libertas Americana)

-The liberty cap became and important symbol in the American revolution and on American coins.
+The liberty cap was and important symbol in the American revolution and on American coins.
 The liberty cap also appears on a more famous coin of Brutus - the EID MAR.